Get 60 days of Loading Reports

 If you downgrade to a plan that offers fewer days’ reports, you’ll lose access to the difference between your current plan and your new plan.

-For example: If you downgrade to Standard from the Unlimited plan, you’ll lose access to 53 days’ worth of reports.
+For example: If you downgrade to Standard from the Advanced plan, you’ll lose access to 53 days’ worth of reports.

 Likewise, if you upgrade to a plan that offers more days’ reports, you’ll immediately gain access to the difference.

-For example: If you upgrade to Unlimited from the Standard plan, you’ll gain access to an additional 53 days’ worth of reports.
+For example: If you upgrade to Advanced from the Standard plan, you’ll gain access to an additional 53 days’ worth of reports.

 Loading Report composition